reahl/reahl/reahl-doc/doc/tutorial/dependencyinjection.rst

 (The classes assigned here are defined higher up in the same file.)

-One caviat remains: the configuration of each component is checked and verified as soon as it has been read, but *before* the configuration for the next component is read.
+One caveat remains: the configuration of each component is checked and verified as soon as it has been read, but *before* the configuration for the next component is read.
 If any required setting has not been supplied by this point an error will be raised.
 Settings that are